galElmalah/scaffolder/packages/scaffolder-vscode/README.md

 # scaffolder-vscode README

-**This extension relay upon the fact that you got scaffolder-cli installed globally.
+**This extension relies on the fact that you got scaffolder-cli installed globally.
 Run `npm i -g scaffolder-cli`**

 Right click any folder or file and choose the "Create Template" option from the menu to create a template.